ionos-cloud/module-ansible/docs/api/dbaas-postgres/postgres_cluster.md

 # postgres_cluster

-This is a simple module that supports listing existing Postgres Clusters
+This is a module that supports creating, updating, restoring or destroying Postgres Clusters

 ## Example Syntax